 - Know if you have any common contacts or experiences.
 This is where LinkedIn comes in.
 Six degrees of separation baby.

 The most important thing is to be cool.
 You are making this call because ABC Corporation should be using your services and if you have the right pitch, they will want to hear you out.
 You have to believe that or why are you making the call in the first place?
 Next…

 - Decide if you want to call the prospect and have them take the call or want to do a warm-up voicemail shot across the bow via leaving an off-hours message (in fact, you must always be prepared with a pre-packaged message script.)

 - Have specific call objectives and a scripted opening.
 Be prepared should they actually pick up.
 You are probably not as glib as Robert Di Niro so a bit of prep is a good idea.

 - Timing is critical.
-I usually avoid Mondays or Friday afternoons.
+I usually avoid Monday mornings or Friday afternoons.

 - Have a plan for getting through a gatekeeper if he answers.
 The assistant’s job is to block for the prospect.
 Friendly works.
 Having a clear reason for the call is essential.
 You want to make the gatekeeper think that it would be a mistake not to pass you through.

 - I suggest doing a bit of scenario planning.
 Be ready to handle a range of reactions.

 - Get into it.
 The more calls you make, the better you’ll be.

 Back to Di Niro.
 I suggest that a way to get comfortable with the

 cold warm calling program is to do some more research on the the act of the call.
 There are dozens of websites that can provide insights.
-I like this from INC.com

 The Business Development Bottom Line?
 Think Caveman.